Quick answer

 It is a closer call than most articles make it seem.
 Both countries score in our top 10 globally for expat livability.
 But the differences are real, and depending on your priorities — budget, career, family, retirement, social life — one of them is probably a meaningfully better fit for you than the other.

-We built this comparison using the same data-driven framework behind all of WhereNext’s country scores: institutional sources including Numbeo, the World Bank, WHO, and the Global Peace Index.
+We built this comparison using the same data-driven framework behind all of WhereNext’s country scores: institutional sources including the World Bank, WHO, and the Global Peace Index.
 No sponsored content, no vibes-only takes.
 Just the numbers, the context, and the honest tradeoffs.
+Both countries feature prominently in our European country rankings — explore the full list to see how they stack up regionally.
+For a quick data snapshot, see our Portugal vs Spain comparison tool.

 Let’s break it down across the nine dimensions that matter most.